 The Math Corps Spelman Summer Program is a mathematics enrichment and mentoring program for students in grades 7-12, who live and/or attend public schools in the cities of Atlanta and its surrounding areas.
-As of right now, we are planning for camp to be IN-PERSON on Spelman’s campus.
-The program, which this year will run from Monday, June 6, 2022 – Friday, July 1, 2022, brings middle and high school students together with college students and mathematicians, to share in the teaching and learning of mathematics, in a college setting.
+This free 4-week summer camp for young women and girls from Monday, June 5, 2023 – Thursday, June 29, 2023 will be held on Spelman College’s campus.
+Middle and high school students will come together to share in the learning of mathematics.
+This is a paid position for high school students.

 The Spelman College Math Corps Summer Camp serves students who, in the fall, will be entering the 7th, or 8th grade.
 High school students entering the 10th, 11th, or 12th grade serve as paid Teaching Assistants (TA’s).